Clinics & Projects

 BENEFITS OF VOLUNTEERING

-• Limited assistance means you finish with your client on the same day.
-No drawn-out help with court proceedings or legal advice
+• Limited Assistance Representation means you start and finish with your client on the same day; no further commitment to court proceedings or legal services is needed.

-• Want to meet other attorneys in your area of practice?
-Clinics are a great way to make connections with other legal professionals.
+• Networking: Meet fellow attorneys in your area of practice and connect with other legal professionals.

 The Volunteer Lawyers Project provides primary malpractice insurance for all pro bono work.